 The biggest international brokers serve millions of clients.
 They will teach you how to trade in Forex and provide the necessary tools, as well as ensure professional support.
 Choose a trusted brand and open a demo account.
 Depending on the business model, brokers gain profit from spreads or commissions.
 Education is free!

 Fill out a simple form online, and a demo account will be created instantly.
 Use the login and password to unlock your trading terminal.
 It will simulate real trades, so you can practice safely.
 Every rookie should start with the training phase, so don’t rush it.
 When you are sure of your skills, switch to the live account, fund it, and start trading with real money!
+Always make sure to keep your trading journals for your future reference.

 How Money Is Made